 Riders are less protected than car drivers therefore severe injuries are most likely to occur.
 Motorcyclists are not protected by steel and they are generally thrown from the bike during the crash.
 Some of the most common injuries sustained during bike crashes include:

 - Brain damage is common as well as a concussion.
 These accidents generally happen among riders not wearing a helmet.

 - Road rash together with damage to the soft tissue is also common when the rider’s body slides across the street.

 - Fractures of the pelvis and shoulder.

-- Biker’s arm that causes damages to upper arm’s nerves.
+- Biker’s arm causes damages to the upper arm’s nerves.
 In some cases, the rider can experience temporary and permanent paralysis in one of the arms.

 - Disfigurement is also very common in motorcycle accidents, particularly facial disfigurement, which accounts for 35% of bike accidents.

 Riders are most likely to get injured than drivers and about 26 times more likely to die in these collisions.
 Most motorcycle accidents occur among sports bikes.
 Supersport motorcycles have a higher death rate, about four times higher than normal motorcycles.
 Also, the fatality rate is twice as higher than that of conventional bikes.

 How can a Ventura County motorcycle accident attorney help you?